RunfangLin/LPBF-CuCrZr/README.md

 model, with the feature set chosen before the held-out data were touched.
 The rebuilt workflow therefore uses all four variables.

 This clarifies two choices in the proposal.
-Section 5.1 fixes hatch spacing experimentally after platform qualification rather than assuming it does not matter.
+It fixes hatch spacing experimentally after platform qualification rather than assuming it does not matter.
 And because prediction uncertainty is substantial relative to the 99% threshold itself, the proposed work uses a probabilistic manufacturability